iamneek/e-com/README.md

 ```

 ## 🚀 About Me
-I'm currently learning to make full stack web apps using one of the most popular tech stack MERN.
+I'm currently learning to develop full stack web apps using one of the most popular tech stack MERN.
 This is one of my project.